TNuzzi/wriststrap/README.md

 The goal of Wriststrap is to simplify the UI by have a set of tss classes that are globally available.
 As with Bootstrap, you can override and/or add your own styling along with Wriststrap by using the [tss syling override mechanism](http://docs.appcelerator.com/titanium/3.0/#!/guide/Alloy_Styles_and_Themes-section-35621526_AlloyStylesandThemes-StylePriorities).
 Wriststrap is intended to be used as a starting point for developing a rich set of tss libraries for styling your app.

 #### Mobile first
 Along with simpliciation, Wriststrap is intended to make Mobile first a priority.
 For example, the Button element default to 44dp (height) as is recommend.
-By no means will it be exahustive but will get your app started.
+By no means will it be exahustive but will get your app started in the right direction.

 #### Default Element styling
 The following table is used to show the override default styling of UI Elements.